dojo/framework/docs/en/creating-widgets/supplemental.md

 added as a script tag in your index.html.
 Note that this polyfill cannot currently be ponyfilled like other polyfills used in Dojo, so it cannot be added with @dojo/framework/shim/browser or imported using ES modules.

-No additional steps are required.
-The custom element can be used in your application automatically.
-The decorator can be provided with configuration options to modify the functionality of the custom element.

 ## Attributes